practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 the two processes may physically share memory until one of them tries to modify it; then each gets its own copy written out.

-While understanding `fork` is certainly helpful, we still haven't quite figured out how to implement the `system` method.
-We know that we can take our Ruby process and create a copy of it with `fork`, but then how do we turn the new child process into an `echo` process?
+Although understanding `fork` is certainly helpful, we still haven't quite figured out how to implement the `system` method.
+We know that we can take our Ruby process and create a copy of it with `fork`, but how do we then turn the new child process into an `echo` process?

-## Fork + Exec
+## fork + exec

-The `fork` + `exec` pattern for spawning processes is the blueprint upon which most all process spawning is built.
+The `fork` + `exec` pattern for spawning processes is the blueprint upon which most process spawning is built.
 We've already looked at `fork`, so what about `exec`?

-Very simply, `exec` transforms the current process into another process.
-Using `exec` you can transform a Ruby process into an `ls` process, another Ruby process, or an `echo` process.
+`exec` transforms the current process into another process.
+Using `exec`, you can transform a Ruby process into an `ls` process, another Ruby process, or an `echo` process:

 ```ruby
 puts 'hi from Ruby'